Redlands College has a successful and extensive Vocational Education and Training (VET) program which commenced in 1997.

 Casey completed Certificate III in Design Fundamentals through the TAFE at school program in Years 11 and 12 as well as Certificate III in Business and Certificate II in Skills for Work through the VET Program.
 In 2020, Casey began a dual degree Bachelor of Commerce/Bachelor of Business Administration at Australian Catholic University (ACU), then in 2021 was accepted into a Bachelor of Laws (Honours) at Queensland University of Technology (QUT).

-Rhys – Current Student
+Rhys – Past Student

 After a very successful work experience placement with Stradbroke Flyer Rhys was offered a school-based traineeship with them.
 Rhys is studying a Certificate III in Maritime Operations as he works towards becoming a Ship’s Master on commercial vessels up to 24 metres.
 Rhys has also completed a Certificate III in Screen and Media through the TAFE at School program.